 A very brief introduction to previous and current trends in sentence semantic similarity with deep learning.
 Please refer to this GitHub for the related official repository for each paper.

 Table of Contents⚀ Convolutional Neural Network

-⚁ Long Short Term Memory
+⚁ Long Short-Term Memory

 ⚂ Attention Mechanism